 Tall thin trees with only very few leafs are planted in perfectly aligned endless rows that cover hundreds of hectares of Thai soil.
 They provide a little bit of shade during the hot summer months, give off a slightly offending smell and supply their owners and their farmers with an income.
 We are talking rubber trees and are about to discover the ins and outs of rubber making.

-JR train from Tokyo to Sapporo: the little cart approaches, loaded with coffee makers, soft drinks, bento‘s and sweets.
+Shinkansen train from Tokyo to Sapporo, summer 2015: the little cart approaches, loaded with coffee makers, soft drinks, bento‘s and sweets.
 The young Japanese female train attendant asks us what we would like in a perfect English with an American accent.
 We are puzzled!
-Keep reading
+Keep travelling!

 Central America is a big playground for travelers: stunning and varied landscapes, rich ancient history, beautiful ruins, good food, kind people, and often more affordable than western countries.
 The other side of the coin is the recent history of most countries, between political instabilities, civil wars, military coups, revolutions, corruption, drug trafficking, gangs, and refugees.
 Keep reading